jasonmag/ruby_app/README.md

   sorting the data as required for larger datasets.
 * `lib/scanner.rb` - use of `String#split` here might be brittle with truncated
   or corrupted datasets.

-### Other ways to solve the issue at scale

-* Use bash commands (`awk`, `sed`, `uniq`, `sort`) to solve the problem with unix pipes.
-* Install an ELK stack and have the webserver log directly to that, then query it directly using Kibana's query syntax.
-* Use a third-party tool such as logmatic.io, papertrail, loggly or graylog.